 Here’s GT’s original drawing we had posted.
 He did a great job of rendering a lovie he hadn’t seen for almost 30 years , didn’t he!

-If you can help GT find this 70’s Orange Donkey with White Tummy and Mane, Wearing Red Hat, Vest, and Brown Pants, THIS SITE IS NO LONGER ACTIVELY MANAGED.
+If you can help GT find this 70’s Orange Donkey with White Tummy and Mane, Wearing Red Hat, Vest, and Brown Pants, THIS SEARCH REQUEST IS NO LONGER ACTIVELY MANAGED.
 Please use Our FREE FACEBOOK GROUP, including #101708-1,

 Originally posted 10/17/2008